Class-actions still a reality for U.S. financial firms with bad press

-NEW YORK (Reuters) - Not every financial firm will be able to reap the benefit of Wall Street’s victory in dismantling the threat of class-action law suits.
+NEW YORK, Oct 25 (Reuters) - Not every financial firm will be able to reap the benefit of Wall Street’s victory in dismantling the threat of class-action law suits.

 The U.S. Senate killed a rule late on Tuesday that allowed consumers to band together to sue banks and credit card companies even when the small print of their contracts forced them into closed-door arbitration with their grievances.

-Credit-scoring agency Equifax Inc (EFX.N) said on Wednesday it would still allow customers to sue it over its massive cyber breach, highlighting the tricky path some financial firms must navigate.
+Credit-scoring agency Equifax Inc said on Wednesday it would still allow customers to sue it over its massive cyber breach, highlighting the tricky path some financial firms have to navigate.

 “Every company is not now sitting up and saying ‘let’s take advantage of this.’
 It’s more complicated than that.
 Each does its own cost/benefit analysis,” said Christine Scheuneman, senior partner at Pillsbury Winthrop Shaw Pittman.